libu40/Recipe-Management/README.md

 **JMX with JConsole**:

-To see the memory footprint and thread deadlock for any leakages, I've tested the application locally with JConsole launching the application locally.This can be done as follows
+To see the memory footprint and thread deadlock for any leakages, I've tested the application locally with JConsole launching the application locally.
+This can be done as follows

 1. mvn spring-boot:run
-2. type JConsole in the terminal and the select the process id for the application from the dropdown then it can be visualized as below
+2. type JConsole in the terminal, and the select the process id for the application from the dropdown then it can be visualized as below
 ![](https://github.com/libu40/Recipe-Management/blob/main/data/images/JConsole.png)

 ## **Implemented** :

 The application is implemented in Java 17 with Spring boot 3 and data JPA enabled for persistence and CRUD operations.
-As the application to be built is Production ready the following features were integrated.
+As the application to be built is Production ready, the following features were integrated.

 1. **Prometheus with Grafana**